 The Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) hosts monthly webinars to provide information and facilitate discussion on a variety of topics related to psychological health and traumatic brain injury.
 The webinars are open to the public, and many provide continuing education.
 Past DCoE webinars can be viewed on the DCoE YouTube channel.

-March 16, 2017; 1-2:30 p.m.
+April 27, 2017; 1-2:30 p.m.
 (ET)

 The awarding of continuing education credit is limited in scope to health care providers who actively provide psychological health and traumatic brain injury care to U.S. active-duty service members, reservists, National Guardsmen, military veterans and their families.

+Once registered, you may use Adobe Connect to attend the webinar.
 If you have questions or need assistance, please email the DCoE webinar team.